kristenpicard/My-Media-Mate/README.md

 ## Description

-My Media Mate is an application for users to have a personal library of all of the movies and television shows they have watched and watch to watch in the future.
+My Media Mate is an application for users to have a personal library of all of the movies and television shows they have watched and want to watch in the future.

 Functionality: